Steve Hewlett (ventriloquist): Later career

 It was revealed the day after the final that Hewlett had been signed to entertainment agency ROAR Global.
 In 2014, Hewlett led a team of challengers on the TV quiz show Eggheads.
 He took puppet Arthur Lager with him.
-Going Solo In 2016 Steve appeared as a guest on BBC’s Strictly Come Dancing reading Terms & Conditions with his new sidekick Rod Vegas.
+Going Solo In 2016 Steve appeared as a guest on BBC's Strictly Come Dancing reading Terms & Conditions with his new sidekick Rod Vegas.

-Also in 2016 Hewlett supported Kenny G on his UK tour in Manchester, Birmingham ending at London’s Royal Albert Hall which was followed by touring America & England in the Andy Williams Christmas Extravaganza with The Osmonds.
+Also in 2016 Hewlett supported Kenny G on his UK tour in Manchester, Birmingham ending at London's Royal Albert Hall which was followed by touring America & England in the Andy Williams Christmas Extravaganza with The Osmonds.

-He also supported Jimmy Osmond on his Moon River & Me Tour in a weeks residence at Falls Casino, Niagara Falls, Canada in 2017.

-His first UK Tour ‘Thinking Inside The Box’ was filmed in The Haymarket Basingstoke and 2nd ‘30 Years of talking To Myself‘ was filmed at Blackpool’s Pleasure Beach in 2018.

-November 5 to December 23, 2019 Steve proudly returned & hosted The Thursford Spectacular in Norfolk for the 4th time.
-His characters included Arthur Lager, Vinnie the Vulture & a member of the audience twice a day for 7 weeks.

-In 2020 Steve decided to take 6 months off to complete his upcoming book ‘Ventriloquest’ due out in 2021 which is a Fascinating insight Into the World of Ventriloquists.
-2020 Also saw Steve collaborate with his wife Nina & Arthur Lager on two “Social Distancing” songs now on itunes called ‘Two Metre Peter’ followed by ‘One Metre Rita’.

-July 2020 Steve started a new Podcast project ‘Eyes & Teeth’ where Steve talks to his favourite Comedy Icons.
-Out September...

 Personal life

-He lives with his wife Nina and their daughters Lola-May, who was born on 4 October 2011.
-Later welcoming Larissa Rose 27 May 2016.
+He lives with his wife Nina and their two daughters.